BenTeardrop/battleship-one-player-game/README.md

 # Battleship One

 Battleship one is a python terminal game, which run the code institute mock terminal on heroku. the game is one player against the computer.
-Each has got 5 ships to hit using coordinates.
+Each has got 5 ships and and you hit your opponent using coordinates.

 [Here is the live version on my project.](https://battleships-one.herokuapp.com/)